 (5) Any member, director or officer may be removed from membership or office by the affirmative vote of two-thirds of the active members present at any regular or special meeting called for that purpose, for conduct detrimental to the interests of the Association.
 Any such member, officer, or director proposed to be removed shall be entitled to at least five (5) days notice in writing by mail of the meeting at which such removal is to be voted upon and shall be entitled to be heard at such meeting.
 No member so expelled by the Association may be reinstated to membership except by the two-third's vote of a meeting of the active members and after notice to all active members that the motion for reinstatement would be voted upon at that meeting.

-(1) Whenever it becomes apparent to the president that a judicial vacancy exists in the 23 rd Judicial Circuit, the Court of Appeals of Virginia, or the Supreme Court of Virginia, the president shall direct, and in the case of a vacancy on the United States District Court for the Western District of Virginia, the United States Bankruptcy Court for the Western District of Virginia, the United States Court of Appeals for the Fourth Circuit, or the Supreme Court of the United States, the president may direct the secretary/treasurer to notify in writing by first class mail the active members of the Association, all sitting judges in the 23 rd Judicial Circuit who may be eligible for the appointment, and all members of the General Assembly elected from a geographic area forming a portion of the 23 rd Judicial Circuit, of the judicial vacancy, and for the nomination of candidates, and specify a date and time certain for a meeting of the Association for the endorsement of a candidate or candidates.
+(1) Whenever it becomes apparent to the president that (a) a judicial vacancy exists in the 23rd Judicial Circuit, the Court of Appeals of Virginia, or the Supreme Court of Virginia, the president shall direct the parties listed below to take the actions described, or (b) in the case of a vacancy on the United States District Court for the Western District of Virginia, the United States Bankruptcy Court for the Western District of Virginia, the United States Court of Appeals for the Fourth Circuit, or the Supreme Court of the United States, the president may direct the parties listed below to take the actions described.
+In case of (a), or in case of (b) if the president takes action, he or she will direct the secretary/treasurer to notify in writing the active members of the Association, all sitting judges in the 23 rd Judicial Circuit who may be eligible for the appointment, and all members of the General Assembly elected from a geographic area forming a portion of the 23rd Judicial Circuit by email or otherwise as provided in Article VII, of the judicial vacancy, and of the opportunity to nominate candidates, and specify a date and time certain for a meeting of the Association for the endorsement of a candidate or candidates.